Alena Vašková

-Alena Vašková (married name Alena Neštická; born 8 November 1975) is a retired Czech tennis player.
+Alena Vašková (married Neštická; born 8 November 1975) is a Czech retired tennis player.

 She won eight singles and eleven doubles titles on the ITF Circuit.
 On 9 July 2001, she reached her best singles ranking of world No. 115.
 On 22 April 2002, she peaked at No. 135 in the doubles rankings.

 In 2001, Vašková made two appearances for the Czech Republic in Fed Cup competition.